Reishimanfr/The-World-Machine-Bot/README.md

 - [Sponsorblock](https://sponsor.ajay.app/) integration
 - Lots of QoL features to make the experience as nice as possible
 - Amazing support from the bot's developer
-- Amazing, customizable starboard
+- Very customizable starboard
+- Docker support to easily host your instance in seconds
-- A lot of other fun to use commands
+- A lot of other fun-to-use commands

 ## Want to self-host?